marcglasberg/assorted_layout_widgets/README.md

   });
 ```

-`WrapSuper` with `WrapType.fit` is just like `Wrap`.
+`WrapSuper` with `WrapType.fit` uses a
+<a href="https://en.wikipedia.org/wiki/Greedy_algorithm">greedy algorithm</a> for line breaks,
+which is the same one used by the native `Wrap` widget.

-However, `WrapSuper` with `WrapType.balanced` (the default) follows a more balanced layout.
+However, `WrapSuper` with `WrapType.balanced` (the default) uses a
+<a href="https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap#Minimum_raggedness">minimum raggedness algorithm</a>
+for line breaks.
-It will result in a similar number of lines as `Wrap`,
+It will position its child widgets in the same number of lines as the greedy algorithm,
-but lines will tend to be more similar in width.
+but these lines will tend to be more similar in width.

 For example: